Eschatologue/CM_wiki/docs/class/wizard/index.md

 ### Spellbook

 Your wizardly apprenticeship culminated in the creation of a unique book in your possession: your spellbook.
 It is a Tiny object that weighs 3 pounds, and it contains 100 pages, which can be read only by you or someone casting Identify.
-You determine the book’s appearance and materials, such as a gilt- edged tome or a collection of vellum bound together by twine.
+You determine the book's appearance and materials, such as a gilt- edged tome or a collection of vellum bound together by twine.

 The book contains the spells you know of level 1 and higher.
 It starts with six level 1 spells of your choice from the Wizard spell list.
 Instead of choosing spells, you can have your book contain the following spells: Detect Magic, Feather Fall, Mage Armor, Magic Missile, Sleep, and Thunderwave.
 Whenever you gain a Wizard level after 1, add two Wizard spells of your choice to your spellbook.
 Each of these spells must be of a level for which you have spell slots, as shown on the Wizard table.
 The spells are the culmination of arcane research you do regularly.

 ### Spell Slots

 The Wizard table shows how many spell slots you have to cast your spells of level 1 and higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a Long Rest.

 ### Prepared Spells of Level 1+

 You prepare the list of spells of level 1 and higher that are available for you to cast with this feature.
 To do so, choose four spells from your spellbook.
 The chosen spells must be of a level for which you have spell slots.

 The number of spells on your list increases as you gain Wizard levels, as shown in the Prepared Spells column of the Wizard table.
 Whenever that number increases, choose additional spells from the Wizard spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 3 Wizard, your list of prepared spells can include six spells of levels 1 and 2 in any combination, chosen from your spellbook.
+For example, if you're a level 3 Wizard, your list of prepared spells can include six spells of levels 1 and 2 in any combination, chosen from your spellbook.

-If another Wizard feature gives spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.
+If another Wizard feature gives spells that you always have prepared, those spells don't count against the number of spells you can prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.

 ### Changing Your Prepared Spells